LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

      TextToDisplay
 </a>
 ```

+Both of the above options use the routing table, so if the format of the URL changes, they will still work (which is infinitely better than having a static link to a fixed URL in a view).

+In the case of the tag helper method, we see the last attribute `asp-route-[route_element_name]`.
+The last part is replace with whatever part of your route gives an identifier for the view you want to be rendered.
+In our case, it would be a page with the details of a specific restaurant on it.

 In order to use Tag Helpers, our project must have a Razor View Imports page.
 These files tell MVC and the Razor View engine how our views should behave and the various capabilities that views should have.
 In this file, we need to add an `@TagHelpers *, Microsoft.AspNetCore.Mvc.TagHelpers`

 ### Routing